beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 {% include image.html file="image2.png" prefix=root_url %}  <br /><br />

-To load a query sequence set, simply select the `Choose file` option, or alternatively open the `initial_cases.fasta` file and copy and paste into the box.
+To load a query sequence set, simply select the `Choose file` option, or alternatively open the `outbreak.seq_run_1.fasta` file and copy and paste into the box.

 Default settings should be fine in this first instance (this will search all non-redundant records on NCBI).
 Click `BLAST` to run the search.